cybozu/neco-containers/maintenance.md

 moco-mysql is used for [MOCO](https://github.com/cybozu-go/moco).
 The MySQL versions are the ones supported by MOCO.
 So the versions need not update usually.
-In the regular update, only update the ubuntu base image.
+In the regular update, only update the ubuntu base image and module dependency.

+1. Upgrade direct dependencies listed in `moco-init/go.mod`.
+Use `go get` or your editor's function.
-1. Update all `TAG` files in sub directories.
+2. Update all `TAG` files in sub directories.

 ## mysqld_exporter